Language selection

 Key facts

-• Fuel, energy and pipeline infrastructure make up the largest proportion of Canada's infrastructure at 30% of net stock 2024.
-Investment and operations of the infrastructure created 176.1 thousand jobs and $28.5 billion in gross domestic product (GDP).
+• Fuel, energy and pipeline infrastructure make up the largest proportion of Canada's infrastructure at 31% of net stock in 2025.
+Investment and operations of the infrastructure created 169.5 thousand jobs and $31.4 billion in gross domestic product (GDP).

-• In 2023-24, federal energy research, development and demonstration expenditures were $1,464 million and provincial and territorial government expenditures were $396 million, for a combined total of $1,860 million.
+• In 2023-24, federal energy research, development and demonstration expenditures were $1.5 billion and provincial and territorial government expenditures were $396 million, for a combined total of $1.9 billion.

 Access other Energy Fact Book sections